jootan19/twitterbot/readme.txt

 [UPDATE 29 JUN 2017]
 @ramblingcogsbot is no longer online..this repo is no longer being updated either….

-head to @VisionSciBots for a working twitter bot ——————————————
+Head to @VisionSciBots or @RamblingCogs for working twitter bots

+——————————————

 first attempt at twitter bots. #dontexpecttoomuch